Introduction:

 3. Demonstrating Social Responsibility:

-Schedule A hiring extends beyond a legal obligation; it represents a company’s commitment to corporate social responsibility.
-By actively promoting diversity and equal opportunities, employers play an integral role in driving positive change in society.
+Schedule A hiring extends beyond a legal obligation; it represents a commitment to social responsibility.
+By actively promoting diversity and equal opportunities under Schedule A or similar hiring programs, employers play an integral role in driving positive change in society.
 Such initiatives foster goodwill among employees, customers, and stakeholders, reinforcing the company’s reputation as a socially conscious and caring organization.

 4. Enhancing Workplace Culture and Productivity: